Some Type of Love

-Some Type of Love is the third extended play (EP) by American singer Charlie Puth.
+Some Type of Love is the third extended play (EP) by American singer-songwriter Charlie Puth.
 It was released on May 1, 2015, by Atlantic Records and Artist Partner Group.
 The EP produced a single, "Marvin Gaye", which featured Meghan Trainor, and was released on February 10, 2015.
 All tracks except for "I Won't Tell a Soul" were later included in his full-length album Nine Track Mind.